AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 ### Radius size

 By default AnyChart calculates radius of radar chart automatically, but this parameter may be set manually.
-Radar chart radius is controlled by maximum and minimum size of Y scale and may be set throught **.yScale().minimum().maximum()** mathod.
+Radar chart radius is controlled by maximum and minimum size of Y scale and may be set through **.yScale().minimum().maximum()** methods.

 ```
   //set chart type